LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

 C/C++ API Usage
 ---------------

-The SUNDIALS Controller module can be used in C and C++ programs by including the header file ``sundials/sundials_adaptcontroller.h``.
+Specific SUNDIALS adaptivity controller modules can be used in C and C++ programs by including the corresponding header file for that module, e.g. ``sunadaptcontroller/sunadaptcontrollerXYZ.h``.

-Example usage (here ``SUNAdaptControllerXYZ`` is a placeholder for an actual SUNAdaptController implementation constructor):
+Example usage (here ``SUNAdaptControllerXYZ`` is a placeholder for an actual SUNAdaptController constructor):

 .. code-block:: c